-That woman's days were spent

-In ignorant good-will,

-Her nights in argument

-Until her voice grew shrill.

-What voice more sweet than hers,

-When, young and beautiful, She rode to harriers?
-This man had kept a school And rode our winged horse; This other his helper and friend Was coming into his force; He might have won fame in the end, So sensitive his nature seemed, So daring and sweet his thought.
+That woman's days were spent In ignorant good-will, Her nights in argument Until her voice grew shrill.
+What voice more sweet than hers When, young and beautiful, She rode to harriers?
+This man had kept a school

+And rode our wingèd horse; This other his helper and friend Was coming into his force; He might have won fame in the end, So sensitive his nature seemed, So daring and sweet his thought.
 This other man I had dreamed A drunken, vainglorious lout.
-He had done most bitter wrong To some who are near my heart, Yet I number him in the song; He, too, has resigned his part In the casual comedy; He, too, has been changed in his turn, Transformed utterly:
+He had done most bitter wrong To some who are near my heart, Yet I number him in the song; He, too, has resigned his part In the casual comedy; He, too, has been changed in his turn, Transformed utterly: A terrible beauty is born.

-Hearts with one purpose alone

-Through summer and winter seem

-Enchanted to a stone

-To trouble the living stream.

-The horse that comes from the road,

-The rider, the birds that range

-From cloud to tumbling cloud,

-Minute by minute they change;

-A shadow of cloud on the stream

-Changes minute by minute;

-A horse-hoof slides on the brim,

-And a horse plashes within it;

-The long-legged moor-hens dive,

-And hens to moor-cocks call;

-Minute by minute they live:
+Hearts with one purpose alone Through summer and winter seem Enchanted to a stone To trouble the living stream.
+The horse that comes from the road, The rider, the birds that range From cloud to tumbling cloud, Minute by minute they change; A shadow of cloud on the stream Changes minute by minute; A horse-hoof slides on the brim, And a horse plashes within it; The long-legged moor-hens dive, And hens to moor-cocks call; Minute by minute they live: The stone's in the midst of all.